zerouwar/Octopus/README.md

 `parse` method is used in importing excel,so just pay attention on `format method.It accepts a `Address` object and returns a `String` object.

- At last,put this into XML file
+ At last,put this into XML config file

  ```xml
 <Field name="name"